Hexagram 57巽Wind

 — Legge (1882)

-Line 3 is the hinge line of the hexagram and the cleanest warning the Wind contains. 頻 carries the sense of repeated, forced, jammed-against.
-The image is the actor who has understood that the situation calls for indirect influence but has lost patience with the patience the indirectness requires, and is now compensating by pushing the indirect channels harder.
-The same proposal floated through five different aides in the same week.
-The same hint dropped three times in the same conversation.
-The same nudge delivered with rising frequency until it stops registering as nudge and starts registering as nag.
+Line 3 is the hinge of the hexagram and the cleanest warning Wind contains. 頻 carries the sense of repeated, forced, jammed-against.
+The image is of someone who has grasped that the situation calls for indirect influence but has run out of patience with the patience it demands, and is now compensating by pushing the channels harder.
+The same proposal floated past five different aides in one week.
+The same hint dropped three times in one conversation.
+The same nudge delivered at rising frequency until it stops landing as a nudge and starts landing as a nag.

-The structural failure is the conversion of indirect influence into something that has the form of indirectness without the substance.
+The structural failure is turning indirect influence into something with the form of indirectness but none of the substance.
 Wind that is being forced is no longer wind.
-It is a campaign — and the audience can feel the campaign, which means the audience can resist it. 吝 — occasion for regret — is the line's named consequence, and the regret has a specific shape.
-The relationship capital that made the indirect channel work in the first place gets spent on the forcing, and the channel itself stops conducting.
+It is a campaign — and people can feel a campaign, which means they can resist it. 吝 — occasion for regret — is the named consequence, and the regret has a specific shape.
+The goodwill that made the channel work in the first place gets spent on the forcing, and the channel itself stops conducting.

 The cure is to slow down, not to switch to a direct approach.
-The line-3 trap is to read the failure of forced indirectness as proof that indirectness does not work, and to compensate by reaching for the direct authority the actor does not actually have.
-The correct move is to recognise that the wind has been blowing too hard for too long in one direction, to let the field settle, and to resume the line-2 posture of distributed framing.
+The trap at line 3 is to read the failure of forced indirectness as proof that indirectness does not work, and then to reach for a direct authority you do not actually hold.
+The correct move is to recognise that the wind has blown too hard for too long in one direction, to let things settle, and to return to the line-2 posture of distributed framing.
 The patience of indirect influence is not weakness.
-It is the specific competence the position requires.
+It is the specific competence the position demands.

 悔亡,田獲三品。